Aitslab/BioNLP/lykke_klara/README.md

 change the `model_path` to the diectory of your models. `metrics_path` is the same as the `metrics_path` from step 3.

 ### Step 5: Plot

+saves the plots in the specified output directory

 ## Run the NLP pipline